uikit/uikit-site/docs/pages/javascript-utilities.md

 ### startsWith

-This function is used to check if a string starts with some value.
-The following parameters may be passed to the function.
+TODO: to check if a string starts with some value.

 | Parameter | Type   | Default | Description             |
 |:----------|:-------|:--------|:------------------------|